marcuz-apl/grub2/command-shell/Rescue-or-Reinstall-GRUB2-the-Manual-Way.md

 ls /

 ## Specify the vmlinuz and the init
-linux /boot/vmlinuz	root=/dev/sda3    ## Use tab key to find options of vmlinux initrd /boot/initrd.img               ## USe tab key to find options of initrd
+linux /boot/vmlinuz	root=/dev/sda3    ## Use tab key to find options of vmlinuz initrd /boot/initrd.img               ## USe tab key to find options of initrd
 ## Boot the root system
 boot